akgunjal/block-volume-attacher/portworx/README.md

 ### Ensure the desired context

-Make sure your **KUBECONFIG** environment variable points to the Kubernetes cluster you intend to target.
+Make certain your **KUBECONFIG** environment variable points to the Kubernetes cluster you intend to target.

-### Delete Helm chart

-Run 'helm list' to find the name of the Helm chart correpsonding to Portworx.
-Then perform a 'helm delete' of the corresponding chart.
-At this point, the Portworx `Daemonset` has been removed from Kubernetes.
-But the nodes cannot (yet) be reinstalled with another Portworx cluster.
-No user data has been destroyed at this point.

 ### Wipe Portworx cluster